Leap into the Future of Email Marketing

 3. Create Consistency

-Consistency is vital for the success of any marketing strategy.
+Consistency is vital for the success of any digital marketing strategy.
 If your customers expect an email from you, they are more likely to open it.
 Send out emails at random intervals and your emails will probably get marked as spam and you lose your audience.
 You need to develop an email marketing schedule.
 Maintaining consistency helps you build rapport with your customers.
 But don’t just be consistent with your scheduling, you must also be unfailing with your content.
 Make sure your emails contain information that is interesting and useful to your audience and that they always meet your brand’s high standards.

 4. Add Automation